wyuenho/emacs-pet/README.rst

 such as `Projectile <https://docs.projectile.mx/projectile/index.html>`_ and the built-in ``project.el``.
-The first time you call one the few ``python-x`` helper functions, it will use Projectile or project.el to detect the root of your project, search for configuration files for many supported Python virtualenv tools, and then lookup the location of the virtualenv based on the content of the configuration files.
+The first time you call one the few ``python-x`` helper functions, it will use Projectile or project.el to detect the root of your project, search for the configuration files for the many supported Python virtualenv tools, and then lookup the location of the virtualenv based on the content of the configuration files.
 Once a virtualenv is found, all executables are found by looking into its ``bin`` directory.

 Python Virtual Environment Tooling Support